carpentries/instructor-training/episodes/15-lesson-study.md

 > then add numbers below your objective to address the following:
 >
 > 1. Identify the *action* specified in the learning objective.
-> 2. Suppose a learner had met this objective.
-Write a "next step" learning objective for them on the same topic.
+> 2. Suppose a learner had met this objective, and wanted to do more or challenge themselves on the same topic.
+What do you think a *next level* objective might look like?
 How is the action different?
-> 3. Is it possible to write an objective at a *lower* level than the one in your lesson?
+> 3. Suppose a learner struggles to meet the specified objective.
+Is it possible to write an objective at a *lower level* than the one in your lesson?
 What would that look like?
 >
 > This exercise should take about 10 minutes.
 {: .challenge}